huy2272/huy2272/README.md

 * Software Engineer intern at Morgan Stanley - Full-stack development on the Model Risk Management team.
 [Montreal.
 Winter & Summer 2023]

 🔭 I’m currently working on:
 * A real-estate website project for home buyers, brokers, rentors and system admins.
+Working in a team of 6, following proper software development processes.

 🌱 I’m currently improving:
 * My knowledge of Software Processes by developing an application following Agile methodology.